netaskd/docker-jitsi-meet/README.md

 If you want to use jigasi too, first configure your env file with SIP credentials and then run Docker Compose as follows: ``docker-compose -f docker-compose.yml -f jigasi.yml up -d``

+If you want to enable TURN server, configure it and run Docker Compose as
+follows: ``docker-compose -f docker-compose.yml -f turn.yml up``

 ## Architecture

 A Jitsi Meet installation can be broken down into the following components: